Dementia and Memory Problems

 before they became ill.

-becoming furred up.
-This can lead to small strokes or parts
+This can lead to small strokes, or parts of the brain dying, as

-dementia can sometimes come on more quickly than Alzheimer’s.
+can come on more quickly than Alzheimer’s.
+Someone with

-conditions which lead to blocked arteries such as high blood
+lead to blocked arteries, such as high blood pressure, smoking,

 depend on which part of the brain is affected.